scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 I needed to work out how to develop as a product leader.
 Product  leadership is a relatively new concept.
 There's little guidance out there that's 'ready to go'.

-Longer version:
+To be more specific:

-- I've shifted from product management to product leadership in the last few yeas and have needed to figure out what this means in practice
+- I’ve progressed from product management to product leadership
-- Product leadership is relatively new.
-Roles like 'Senior Product Manager' and 'Lead Product Manager' can sometimes mean 'really busy product manager' in practice.
-Roles like 'Head of Product' can sometimes mean 'glorified people manager' in practice.
-There's some way to go until product leadership roles are understood and used to its full potential
+- There’s some way to go  until product leadership roles are understood and used to their full  potential.
+‘Senior Product  Manager’ and ‘Lead Product Manager’ can sometimes mean ‘really busy  product manager’ in practice.
+‘Head of Product’ can sometimes  mean ‘glorified people manager’ in practice.
-- I don't have a product leader responsible for my support and developmet (I've only had more senior product managers above me for 6 months in the last 4 years)
+- I don’t have a product leader responsible for my support and  development
-- There's a **lot** of guidance and training on product management but relatively little on product leadership (which often takes the form of 'stakeholder management' workshops).
+- There’s a lot of guidance and training on product  management.
+There's relatively little on product leadership.

 ## Action